-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-FORM 10-Q Mark one) : QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended October 31, 2014 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d OR ) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to .
-Commission file number: 001-35394 Guidewire Software, Inc. (Exact name of registrant as specified in its charter) Delaware 36-4468504 (State or other jurisdiction of Incorporation or organization) (I.R.S.
-Employer Identification No.) 1001 E. Hillsdale Blvd., Suite 800 Foster City, California 94404 (Address of principal executive offices) (Zip Code) (650) 357-9100 (Registrant's telephone number, including area code) N/A (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports requ vas required to file such reports), and (2) has been subject to such filing require ired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 nents for the past 90 days.
-Yes $x-No\ \Box$ during the preceding 12 months (or for such shorter period that the registrant Indicate by check mark whether the registrant has submitted electronically §232.405 of this chapter) during the preceding 12 months (or for such shorter p and posted on its corporate Web site, if any, every Interactive Data File requireriod that the registrant was required to submit and post such files).
-Yes x gulation S-T Indicate by check mark whether the registrant is a large accelerated filer, a ompany" in Rule 12b-2 of the Exchange Act. n accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definition of "large accelerated filer," "accelerated filer" a nd "smaller reporti Large accelerated filer x Accelerated filer Non-accelerated filer company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defin ed in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No x
+FORM 10-Q Mark one) : QUARTERLY REPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended January 31, 2015 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d OR OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to .
+Commission file number: 001-35394 Guidewire Software, Inc. (Exact name of registrant as specified in its charter) Delaware 36-4468504 tate or other jurisdiction of orporation or organization) (I.R.S.
+Employer Identification No.) E. Hillsdale Blvd., Suite 800 Foster City, California 94404 (Address s of principal executive offices) (Zip Code) (650) 357-9100 (Registrant's telephone number, including area code) N/A (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registra was required to file such reports), and (2) has bee red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 nents for the past 90 days.
+Yes x No \square during the preceding 12 months (or for such shorter period t hat the registrant and posted on its corporate Web site, if any, every Interactive Data File required that the registrant was required to submit and post such files).
+Yes x ılation S-T Indicate by check mark whether the registra ompany" in Rule 12b-2 of the Exchange Act. ant is a large accelerated filer, a accelerated filer, a non-accelerated filer or a smaller reporting company.
+See definition of "large accelerated filer," "accelerated filer" and d "smaller reporting Large accelerated filer x Accelerated filer Non-accelerated filer □ (do not check if a smaller reporting company) Smaller reporting company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No x

-On October 31, 2014, the registrant had 69,588,873 shares of common stock issued and outstanding.
+On January 31, 2015, the registrant had 70,161,817 shares of common stock issued and outstanding.